 Franchise Fee

-The larger the franchise fee, the more startup support the franchisor should provide.
+The larger the per-unit franchise fee, or the more units you purchase, the more startup support the franchisor should provide.
 At minimum, your franchisor should offer online training and a manual for the business system.
-But there’s a wide range of additional support a franchisor might provide.
-Depending on the franchisor and the size of your investment, you might have the opportunity to tap into in-person training, site visits to help you set up your business, assistance hiring and training your employees, and more.
+But depending on the franchisor and the size of your investment, you might also be offered in-person training, site visits to help you set up your business, assistance hiring and training your employees, and more.

 Setup Costs

 Usually, setup costs form the bulk of franchise startup costs.
 Setup costs are all the out-of-pocket costs associated with launching your business.
-For a brick-and-mortar franchise, these include leasing or buying a storefront, building it out to the franchisor’s specifications, outfitting it with furniture and decor, and stocking your inventory.
+For a brick-and-mortar franchise, these include leasing or buying a storefront, building it out and furnishing it to the franchisor’s specifications, and stocking your inventory.
 Setup costs tend to be significantly lower for home-based franchises, since you’re not leasing or buying real estate.
-However, you might still need to outfit an office or storage space in your home.
+However, you might still need to outfit a home office or storage space.

 Other startup costs can include specialized supplies and equipment, such as those required for restaurants, automotive repair shops, or cleaning businesses.
 Some service franchises–such as tax preparation or home health care–may also involve licensing or certification fees.